Cherno Jobatey – From Berlin to the World of Media

 A Coincidence leading to Der Spiegel

 Being a journalist means living from assignment to assignment, until a scoop finally comes your way.
 Michael Jackson performs in Berlin.
 Incidentally, one of Cherno Jobatey’s music professors from the USA plays guitar in Jackson’s band.
 Cherno gets an interview slot while a whole gaggle of renowned journalists are turned away.
 Among those waiting is the heavyweight journalist Cordt Schnibben of DIE ZEIT.
-They start talking, and before he knows it, Cherno Jobatey is writing for DIE ZEIT and even for Der Spiegel as an IT expert.
+They start talking, and before he knows it, Cherno Jobatey is writing for the weekly DIE ZEIT as an IT expert and even for Der Spiegel.

 A Student TV Job